ekambeer-grewal/Nurtured-by-Nature/docs/UserResearch.md

 - Add **customizable reminders** and **nudges** to help users build consistency and stay on track with their routines.
 - Offer optional **accountability features**, like **sharing progress with friends** or setting **group challenges**, to increase motivation.
 - **Gamify consistency** (e.g., points, levels, or milestones) to make sticking to routines more fun and satisfying

+---

+## What type of outdoor activities do you enjoy

+### **Observation Statement**
+Most participants enjoy low-stress, nature-based activities such as hiking, visiting parks or beaches, and reading outdoors.
+These findings highlight that users tend to prefer peaceful, recreational experiences that allow them to unwind rather than highly strenuous or competitive activities.

+### **Supporting Data**
+- Hiking and visiting parks or beaches were the most common responses, mentioned in over 80% of entries.
+- Reading outdoors appeared in about 40% of responses, indicating a preference for quiet, reflective time outside.
+- Biking and running were also common (≈35%), showing that some users enjoy more active forms of outdoor relaxation.
+- A few participants mentioned sports, fishing, and rock climbing, suggesting that physical challenges still appeal to a smaller group.

+### **Team Action (if any)**
+- Incorporate outdoor-inspired challenges or prompts within the app
+- Include customizable activity tracking for outdoor habits like walks, biking, or reading breaks.
+---

+## How often do you intentionally spend time outdoors to relax or improve your mental well-being?

+### **Observation Statement**
+Most participants spend time outdoors a few times a week, showing a consistent effort to use nature as a mental health tool.
+However, a smaller portion indicated they rarely or almost never go outside intentionally, suggesting room for improvement in daily outdoor engagement.

+### **Supporting Data**
+- “A few times a week” was the most common response (≈55% of participants).
+- “Daily” responses accounted for about 20%
+- “A few times a month” (≈15%) and “Rarely/Almost never” (≈10%) reveal that a subset struggles to maintain consistent outdoor time.

+### **Team Action (if any)**
+- Add gentle reminders or streak-based goals to encourage users to go outside regularly.
+- Introduce reflection prompts that help users notice their mood before and after outdoor time.